mrizaln/madbfs/README.md

 > only relevant if you want proxy transport support

 In order to use the proxy transport, `madbfs` needs to be able to find the `madbfs-server` binary.
-There are three approaches you can do in order for `mabfs` be able to find the server file:
+There are three approaches you can do in order for `madbfs` be able to find the server file:

 - Place it where you run the `madbfs` program,
 - Place it in the same directory as `madbfs` program, or